lenzj/makehtml/README.md

 [dependencies](#dependencies) in the section below installed.

-In addition you will need to download the latest "cogit" file set from the [release](https://git.lenzplace.org/lenzj/makeht/releases) folder.
+In addition you will need to download the latest "cogit" file set from the [release](https://git.lenzplace.org/lenzj/makehtml/releases) folder.
 This is a tar archive containing any images or video etc. used by this website.
 See the [cogit](#cogit) section below for more background info.
-There is currently only one file in the makeht cogit archive, and it is mainly included to demonstrate the cogit method.
+There is currently only one file in the makehtml cogit archive, and it is mainly included to demonstrate the cogit method.
 From within the main git repository you can then extract the tar archive as follows (assuming the downloaded cogit tar archive is in your ~/Download folder) and it will populate the cogit files into the "src" directory.

-    $ tar -xf ~/Download/makeht-cogit-20XX-XX-XX.tar
+    $ tar -xf ~/Download/makehtml-cogit-20XX-XX-XX.tar

 You should then execute the configure script which selects the appropriate Makefile version depending on which operating system you are using (linux or